-Linguist Dr. Gareth Owens says he has now finally managed to decipher 99 per cent of the disc.
-Dr Owens has been living in Crete for the past 30 years and for 25 of those years has worked in the Technical University of Crete, devoting his research to decipher the disc.
+Linguist Dr Gareth Owens says he has now finally managed to decipher 99 per cent of the disc.
+Dr Owens has been living in Crete for the past 30 years and for 25 of those years has worked in the Technical University of Crete, devoting his research to deciphering the disc.
 He managed to do so in collaboration with Professor John Coleman, from Oxford.

 The Phaistos Disc is an enigma, a circular clay disc covered with inscribed symbols on both sides that are unlike any signs in any writing system known.

 “We are reading the Phaistos disc with the vocal values of Linear B and with the help of comparative linguistics, ie comparing with other relative languages from the Indo-European language family.
 Reading something, however, does not mean understanding,” Owens said in an interview with the Athens-Macedonian News Agency on the occasion of his speech to the National Research Foundation on Wednesday.